 U.S. carriers, for instance, expect every single one of their pilots to have acquired many hours of experience from their own pockets before applying in the commercial industry.
 They typically opt for pilots who can effectively remain focused and compartmentalize.

 Many modern jetliners have observed their old mechanical controls get replaced by new electronic ones.
-Such planes, termed fly by wire, include the Boeing 787 and 777, along with the Airbus A380, A340 and A330.
+Such planes are termed fly by wire, including the Boeing 787 and 777, along with the Airbus A380, A340 and A330.
 Today’s pilot has the main role of managing data, while technology is responsible for the flight deck’s muscular role.